-In the U.S., including in Trenton, Tennessee, taxes are placed on employees, which are typically deducted from their paychecks.
-The ones that most people are familiar with are the Medicare and Social Security taxes.
+In the U.S., including in Trenton, Ohio, taxes are enforced on employees, which are normally deducted from their paychecks.
+The ones that most people are acquainted with are the Medicare and Social Security taxes.
 The idea is that workers pay into these programs during their entire working lives, and then enjoy the benefits they provide once they retire.

 Individuals who are self-employed are still accountable for these taxes, and are responsible for figuring out how much they owe.